 Explore the data yourself

 All the data used here (and more) can be explored using Google Trends.
-Vintage Guitar Price customers can also compare these results with over 10,000 guitar price histories dating back to 2001.
+Vintage Guitar Price customers can also compare these results with over 30,000 guitars, basses, ukuleles, banjos, amps and tons of other gear, including price histories dating back to 2001.